weiran/weiran.co/README.md

-# weiran.co
+# weiranzhang.com
-Repository of the Gatsby website weiran.co.
+Repository of the Gatsby website weiranzhang.com.

 ## Running in development
 `gatsby develop`